TristanGrayCC/azure-web/readme.md

 A business has a basic website allowing customers see a list of cars available on the Computershare car list.

-As the business has grown through the years, there needs to be a scalable solution, so that the one web server is not responsible for everything and become monolithic.
-The business needs to move this application to Azure and also to a CI and CD process to improve delivery cadence.
+As the business has grown through the years, there needs to be a scalable solution and so is planning to move hosting to Azure including a CI and CD pipeline to improve delivery cadence.

 The new functional requirements of the system are:

-- Extending the UI include a car VIN column
+- Extending the UI include a car VIN (Vechicle Identification Number) column
+- Add integer validation to ID column
-- Change the Car type to a fixed dropdown list
+- Change "Type" field to a fixed dropdown list
-- Add authentication to the application storing username and password credentials in the local web.config
+- Add username and password authentication to the application storing the username and password credentials in the local web.config

 ## Tasks for participants

-- Deploy the existing project to Azure including a CI and CD pipeline
+- Deploy the existing project to Azure
+- Include a CI and CD pipeline
-- Initial task will be to add a new column called "VIN  Number" and validation on save that it is an 8 digit numeric value
+- Add a new column called "VIN  Number" and validation on save that it is an 8 digit numeric value
+- Add integer validation to ID column
+- Convert the type field to a dropdown list on edit
 - Add authentication to the application storing username and password credentials in the local web.config
-- On completing the above task, they convert the type field to a dropdown list on edit.

 ## Solution Components